memgraph/docs/cypher-manual/clauses/call.md

 RETURN DISTINCT n;
 ```

-This query results in a semantic exception because the variable from outer scope does not exist.
+The above query results in a semantic exception because the variable from the outer scope does not exist.
-We can only execute queries if we referenced the variable that has already been bounded in the input branch going
+Queries can be executed only by referencing variables bounded in the input branch to the subquery.
-into the subquery.
-By renaming the variable to already bounded variable `n`, we are able to execute the query.
+By renaming the variable to the already bounded variable `n`, the query will be correctly executed.

 Valid use:
 ```cypher